Arkiralor/crmproject/README.md

-#  Backend for a Customer Relationship Management(CRM) system
+#  Backend for a CRM System

 ## Business Logic: